PKU-EMBL/LorBin-BASALT-Extrabinner/README.md

 ## <a name="requirements"></a>System Requirements

-LorBin is developed in Python 3.10 with modules and external tools.
+In-house version LorBin is developed in Python 3.12 with modules and external tools.

 ### Hardware requirements

-LorBin requires only a standard computer with enough RAM to support the in-memory operations.
+In-house version LorBin requires only a standard computer with enough RAM to support the in-memory operations.

 ### OS requirements

-LorBin is supported and tested in Linux systems.
+In-house version LorBin is supported and tested in Linux systems.

 ### Required dependencies